Nellie Blessing Eyster

-Eyster was the first President of the Pacific Coast Women's Press Association.
-Her first book, Sunny Hours of the Child Life of Tom and Mary, received the endorsement of Oliver Wendell Holmes.
-In 1870, she published "A Dame of the Quakers" in Harper's Magazine, and later, "How the Star Spangled Banner Found Its Tune".
-"The Colonial Boy" was published in 1890 and was adopted by most of the school and church libraries in the United States.
-"A Chinese Quaker", published in 1902, was quoted as introducing a valuable history of the Chinese immigration in San Francisco.
-Other books included, Chincapin Charlie, On the Wing, and Tom Harding and His Friends.
-She wrote for the New-York Tribune and Riverside Magazine; and edited with Gail Hamilton.

-Eyster assisted In the purchase of Mount Vernon (George Washington's home) for the U.S.; and served as an officer of the Great Sanitary Commission during the American Civil War.
+Nellie Blessing Eyster (née, Blessing; December 7, 1836 – February 21, 1922) was an American journalist, writer, lecturer, and social reformer.
+She assisted In the purchase of Mount Vernon (George Washington's home) for the U.S.; and served as an officer of the Great Sanitary Commission during the American Civil War.
 Eyster's teaching extended to California's Chinese immigrants; she was also a teacher of music, rhetoric and belles lettres in various seminaries; and was a state lecturer on scientific temperance in colleges and public schools.
 She was State President of Juvenile Work of the Woman's Christian Temperance Union (WCTU) of California, president of the California Women's Indian Association, and president emeritus of the League of American Pen Women.
+Eyster was the first President of the Pacific Coast Women's Press Association.

 Early life and education

-Penelope (nickname, "Nellie") Ann Margaret Blessing was born in Frederick, Maryland, December 7, 1836.
+Penelope Ann Margaret Blessing was born in Frederick, Maryland, December 7, 1836.
 Her parents were Abraham and Mary M. E. Blessing.
 Her ancestry included Huguenot and Anglo-Saxon background.
-On the maternal side, she was a granddaughter of Captain George W. Ent, a commander at Fort McHenry in the war of 1812 and a friend of Francis Scott Key.
+On her maternal side, she was a granddaughter of Captain George W. Ent, a commander at Fort McHenry in the war of 1812 and a friend of Francis Scott Key.
 Abraham Blessing, Eyster's father, who died when she was 10 years old, was the youngest brother of George Blessing of Maryland, who served during the American Civil War, and was known as, "The Hero of the Highlands."
+She was a grand-niece of Barbara Fritchie.
+"Nellie" was the eldest of the five children.

-The eldest of the five children, Nellie, baptized Penelope, showed early promise of literary ability.
-She was educated by private tutors and at Barleywood Seminary, Virginia.
+Eyster was educated by private tutors and at Barleywood Seminary, Virginia.
+She showed literary ability at an early age.